jamsocket/fractional_index/README.md

 by defining *v'<sub>i<sub>* as the *i<sup>th</sup>* byte when *i* < *n* or 127.5 if *i* ≥ *n*.

-Since it's impossible to represent a fractional byte value, we convert bytes into an `enum` representation where they can take either a standard `u8` byte value, or the “magic” value of 127.5 (the word *magic* here refers to the [wizard sense](https://en.wikipedia.org/wiki/Places_in_Harry_Potter#Platform_Nine_and_Three-Quarters) rather than the [computational one](https://en.wikipedia.org/wiki/Magic_number_(programming))).
+Since it's impossible to represent a fractional byte value, we convert bytes into an `enum` representation where they can take either a standard `u8` byte value, or the “magic” value of 127.5 (the word *magic* here is used more in the [wizard sense](https://en.wikipedia.org/wiki/Places_in_Harry_Potter#Platform_Nine_and_Three-Quarters) than the [computational one](https://en.wikipedia.org/wiki/Magic_number_(programming))).
 The comparison operator is implemented on this enum such that the magic value compares as greater than 127 but less than 128.

 ### Construction